Where to Stay in Rome - The Definitive Guide

 I love this view of Saint Peter's dome from the terrace bar at the Hotel Atlante Star.
 This is where we had our wedding reception and spent our wedding night, so it holds a special place in our hearts!

-It can be stressful trying to decide where to stay when you visit Rome.
+I know it can be stressful trying to decide where to stay when you visit Rome.

 What if you pick the wrong neighborhood and it's loud/far/icky?